Last Updated: 1/2/2018

 Having a baby is a big deal.
 Countless concerns run through the minds of new mothers and experienced ones alike.
-If you’re having a caesarean section, also known as a C-section, the prospect of having a surgery AND a baby at the same time can be overwhelming.
+If you’re having a caesarean section and are worried about your c-section scar and surgery.
 Don’t fret!
 Thousands of women have safe C-sections and welcome healthy babies every day.
 Knowing what to expect will help put your mind at ease and allow you to put more of your focus towards your new arrival.
-Reading this guide to scar care and our C-section recovery guide will help you prepare for your delivery.
+Reading this guide to c-section scar care and our C-section recovery guide will help you prepare for your delivery.

 You can expect to spend at least three days in the hospital following a C-section, although some women may need to stay longer.
 You’ll need lots of rest and the hospital staff will be working around the clock to make sure you and your baby are healthy.
 Don’t be afraid to ask for assistance with anything you need, even if that’s simply more rest – you’ve earned it.